huginn/huginn/README.md

 #### Setup Backups

 Checkout `config/example_backup.rb` for an example script that you can use with the Backup gem.
-If you want to use it, uncomment the associated lines in your Gemfile.

 ## License